 Know the Law

-To ensure the safety of yourself and others, get to know the state laws for operating your boat.
+To ensure the safety of yourself and others, get to know Washington state’s boating laws.

-Check out the Adventures in Boating Washington Handbook to learn many of the boating rules, including the following:
+Check out the Adventures in Boating Washington Handbook to learn many of Washington state’s boating laws, including the following:

 - Proper fueling.